 After the engine has warmed up, you are ready to leave the dock.
-Before you cast off, check all gauges for proper readings.
-Check the operation of the steering by turning the steering wheel to full port and to full starboard while observing engine movement.
+Before you cast off, check all gauges, particularly the oil pressure gauge, for proper readings.
+Check the operation of the steering by turning the steering wheel to full port and to full starboard while observing outdrive movement.
 Check that charging system is working properly.
-Check again for fuel and oil leaks.
+Check again for fuel, oil, and exhaust leaks.

 When you are sure your boat is ready, check wind, tide, current or other forces that will affect the way you maneuver your boat away from the dock.
-The cast off mooring lines and stow fenders.
+Then cast off mooring lines and stow fenders.

 Shift your boat's engine into forward or reverse depending on whether you want to move the bow or the stern away from the dock first.
 Move the throttle lever to neutral position.
 Then push forward quickly and firmly to shift into forward gear or backward to shift to reverse.
 Your engine should be running at a slow speed as you move away from the dock.
-If you move the bow out first, watch that the swim platform does not swing into the dock or a piling.
+If you move the bow out first, watch that the swim platform does not swing into the

-Getting Up To Cruising Speed
+Getting Up to Cruising Speed